marcossantiago/kubernetes-workshop/03_productionize.md

 ---

-And this needs to be added into the Pod manifest
+And this needs to be added into the Kubernetes configuration:
 ```
 livenessProbe:
   httpGet: